Unsupervised embedding of trajectories captures the latent structure of scientific migration: Conclusion

-In spite of its promise, our study has several limitations.
-First, the skip-gram word2vec model does not leverage directionality, meaning that embedding will be less effective at capturing mobility for which directionality is critical.
-Second, the neural embedding approach is most useful in cases of mobility between discrete geographic units such as between countries, cities, and businesses; this approach is less useful in the case of mobility between locations represented using geographic coordinates, such as in the modeling of animal movements.
-Neither of these methodological limitations is insurmountable, and future work can aim to incorporate directionality and identify meaningful representations of continuous mobility data.
-Finally, the case of scientific mobility presents domain-specific limitations.
-Reliance on bibliometric metadata means that we capture only long-term mobility such as migration, rather than the array or more frequent short-term mobility such as conference travel and temporary visits.
-The kinds of mobility we do capture---migration, and co-affiliation---although conceptually different, are treated identically by our model.
-Also, our data might further suffer from bias based on publication rates: researchers at prestigious organizations tend to have more publications, leading to these organizations appearing more frequently in affiliation trajectories.
+This approach, and our study, also have several limitations.
+First, the skip-gram \textit{word2vec} model assumes that migrations flows are symmetric, which is unlikely in real-world data.
+Breaking this assumption, however, also breaks the clear and simple mathematical equivalence between \textit{word2vec} and the gravity model of migration.
+Future studies may consider directional embeddings to incorporate asymmetric nature of migration and mobility, such as the radiation model~\cite{simini2012universal}.
+Second, the neural embedding approach is most useful in cases of migration between discrete units such as between countries, cities, and businesses; this approach is less useful in the case of mobility between locations represented using geographic coordinates, such as that sourced from cell phone tracking.
+Third, neural embeddings are an inherently stochastic procedure, and so results may change across different iterations.
+However, in this study we observe all results to be robust to stochasticity, likely emerging from the limited ``vocabulary'' of scientific mobility, airports, and accommodations (several thousand) and the relatively massive datasets used to learn representations (several million trajectories).
+Applications of \textit{word2vec} to problem domains where the ratio of the vocabulary to data is smaller, however, should be implemented with caution to ensure that findings are not the result of random fluctuations.
+Fourth, the case of scientific migration presents domain-specific limitations.
+Reliance on bibliometric metadata means that we capture only long-term migration rather than the array of more frequent short-term mobility such as conference travel and temporary visits.
+The kinds of migration we do capture---migration and co-affiliation---although conceptually different, are treated identically by our model.
+Our data might further suffer from bias based on publication rates: researchers at prestigious organizations tend to have more publications, leading to these organizations appearing more frequently in affiliation trajectories.
+Fifth, for simplicity, we ignore the role of specialities.
+In line with the concept of a ``persona''~\cite{yoon_persona2vec_2021}, it may be possible to create an interpretable embedding for each affiliation-subject pair, to understand the benefits associated with institutions that specialize in particular domains.
+Finally, our data is limited to the period between 2008 and 2019, and so may not reflect current patterns of migration that were shaped by the COVID-19 pandemic.